 One of the unique features of Presidential Dollars is the edge lettering.
-The US Mint refers to this as “edge-incused inscriptions.”
-The edge lettering has caused some controversy with the public and also produced a number of unique error coins.
+The United States Mint refers to this as “edge-incused inscriptions.”
+The edge lettering has caused some public controversy and produced several unique error coins.

 When first released in 2007, the Presidential Dollar Edge Lettering included four things: